After all, the character occupies a special place among comic book heroes. Because most of the good guys? Are guys.

 Back in the 1970s, Lynda Carter leapt from the pages of DC Comics to the television screen.
-For three seasons, she deflected bullets with her magic bracelets and inspired countless school girls to buy themed lunch-boxes and Underroos.
+For three seasons, she deflected bullets with those magic bracelets and inspired countless school girls to buy themed lunch-boxes and Underoos.

 Read on for my list of Wonder Woman baby names – and please add your favorites in the comments!